wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    most of these tools are open source and can be installed locally.
    However, using the tools over the Internet has the advantage of providing visibility from a different point.
+This is an incomplete list, and it is expected that additional tools will be developed over time to aid in troubleshooting DNSSEC issues.

    Once you figure out what the error is, you need to check if it shows consistently around the world and from all authoritative servers.